Canis

 The Faithful Dog

-A man leaves his child alone in the nursery, guarded by his faithful and beloved dog.
-A serpent (or, in some versions, a wolf) enters, and tries to harm the infant, but the dog fights and kills it.
+A man leaves his child alone in the nursery, guarded by his faithful and beloved dog (or, in versions, a mongoose or weasel).
+A serpent (or, in some later versions, a wolf) enters, and tries to harm the infant, but the dog fights and kills it.
 In the commotion, the cradle is upturned, hiding the baby beneath it.
 When the bloody scene is discovered (often by the man's wife, or the child's nurse), the man assumes the dog has killed his child, and kills the dog - only to then discover the baby safely hidden.

 Note |